pilotmoon/PopClip-Extensions/README-beta.md

 |`inset`|Boolean|Optional|If true, the option field will be shown inset to the right of the label, instead of under it.
 Default is false.|

 ### The `icon options` dictionary

+These icon options can also be placed directly in among the action properties or extension properties with the same effect.

 |Key|Type|Required?|Description|
 |---|----|---------|-----------|